phac-nml/irida/CONTRIBUTING.md

 Before contributing any code, you should read our development guide and set up an IRIDA development environment so you can test your changes.
 A good place to start is the [IRIDA Development Primer](https://irida.corefacility.ca/documentation/developer/getting-started/) in the IRIDA developer documentation.

-Once your development environment is set up,
+Once your development environment is set up, you can find an issue on our [GitHub issue board].
+It is expected that **all pull requests should reference a GitHub issue**.

 #### Code submission requirements